Australian psychologist makes legal submission with fake AI citations

 Occurred: July 2024

-An Australian psychologist was accused by a judge of using AI to generate false citations for a defamation trial.
+An Australian psychologist was accused by a judge of using AI to generate false citations for a defamation trial, misleading the court, wasting judicial resources, and highlighting the dangers of using generative tools for legal research without proper verification.

 Legal submissions by appellant Dr Natasha Lakaev made during failed defamation proceedings in front of the Supreme Court of Tasmania cited a case - “Hewitt v Omari [2015] NSWCA 175” that did not exist.